grafana/k8s-monitoring-helm/charts/feature-integrations/README.md

         that logs that are gathered from this integration are not collected twice.
 Typically the inverse of a rule in the `integrations.<slug>.include.logs` function.
     *   `default-allow-lists/<slug>.yaml` - If the integration scrapes metrics, a common pattern is to provide a list of metrics that should be allowed.
-This minimizes the amount of metrics delivered to a useful minimal set.
+This reduces the amount of metrics delivered to a useful minimal set.